 When I say, “I feel invisible,” I am not throwing myself a pity party or lamenting that no one at a social gathering wants to talk to me, although this may have been true before my understanding and levels of perception evolved.

 It was contrast that helped me to understand my true definition of invisibility.

 On the other hand, when I am with people that I don’t feel that heart connection with, the questions for me became more fact-based and less interesting: “What do you do for work?”
 “Are you married?”
 “Are you dating anyone?”
 “Do you have/want children?”
-“What are your political views?”
+“What do you think of (insert sports team, celebrity, or political view here)?”
 The energy of these conversations feels constricting, and sometimes, I feel as though I can’t breathe.
 This can happen with people I know through work, or even with family.
 I know that most of these people are well-meaning but may not understand how best to connect with me.

 As I grew up spending time around people who didn’t speak to or listen to my heart, I lost bits of myself.
 My true self became less visible, not only to other people, but to myself.
 Perhaps I lost opportunities for soul connections as I put armor over myself and hid.
 I was afraid to express what I want because what I want seems so very different from what most people want and what is normal for one to do with one’s life.
 My children are my articles, stories, and poems, and my partner is my muse.
 I dream of a world where everyone tends to their own souls in a way that generates so much love, that hate and crime no longer exist.
 I see my job as helping the world achieve this in whatever ways I can, even if they are small and don’t seem far-reaching.